ProprioCS/Provia.Documents/Power Table.md

 3. Data Storage and Retrieval

-    - The table data will be stored in a JSON format within the Orion system
+    - The table data will be stored in a JSON format within the Provia system

     - Efficient data retrieval and caching mechanisms will be implemented to ensure optimal performance, even for large datasets